Your cart

 Tips & Growing Instructions: Daffodils

 When planting daffodils, you will get the best results and many years of blooms by taking the time to plant properly.
 Luckily, these fall-planted bulbs are simple to plant and easy to maintain.
 Daffodils naturalize readily, and they're resistant to deer and squirrel damage.
-A successfully naturalized daffodil field can bloom for up to 30 or even 50 years!
+To grow daffodils successfully, start with healthy bulbs, plant them in a suitable location, and provide consistent aftercare.
+This planting guide will cover where to plant, the best planting time, and proper planting depth to ensure strong, reliable blooms.
+With the right site, timing, and ongoing care, daffodils will thrive year after year.

-Next, dig a hole about 15 cm deep and space the daffodil bulbs about 10-15 cm apart.
+Next, dig a hole about 15 cm deep and space the daffodil bulbs about 10–15 cm apart.
 Make sure the pointed ends are facing up.
-Because daffodils increase annually and produce more flowers each year, we recommend that you fertilize with a topdressing of Breck’s Food for Bulbs and Perennials when planting them.
+This daffodil planting depth suits most standard daffodil bulbs and promotes sturdy stems.
+Because daffodils increase annually and produce more flowers each year, we recommend that you fertilize with a topdressing of bulb fertilizer when planting them.
 Backfill soil over the bulbs, water them in and dress the soil with a layer of mulch to retain moisture over the winter.

 Naturalizing with Daffodils

 When naturalizing daffodils, you will get the best results and many years of blooms by taking the time to plant properly.
+A successfully naturalized daffodil field can bloom for up to 30 or even 50 years!
 For most naturalizing projects, you will be working in uncultivated soil with thick sod, so it is necessary to give each bulb a small custom-cultivated hole.
 Usually, this means lifting out soil with a spade.
 One clever way to make precise bulb holes is to use a bulb auger.
 With a sub-layer of rich, fertilized soil to send roots into, your daffodils will grow even stronger and bloom for years!
+Naturalizing with daffodils is also a good way to get daffodils to spread: plant in drifts, choose perennializing varieties, avoid cutting foliage early, divide clumps every few years, and let seedheads mature where appropriate.